laygond/Behavioral-Cloning/README.md

 mkvirtualenv BehavioralEnv -p python3   # Recommended
 pip install -r requirements.txt         # Or install manually
 ```
-type `deactivate` in terminal to exit environment.
+type `deactivate` in terminal to exit environment and `workon BehavioralEnv` to reactivate it.

 ## Udacity's Simulator
 The simulator can be downloaded [here (Choose Term 1 Version)](https://github.com/udacity/self-driving-car-sim) and a docker file can be found [here](https://github.com/udacity/CarND-Term1-Starter-Kit).
 The simulator allows you to chose training mode for collecting data or autonomous mode for testing your model.
 In either mode there are two tracks you can drive on.
 For this project we will only focus our training on track 1.
 The control display is also shown below.